yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 sidebar_label: Prompts and Message
 ---

+In this doc, following topics will be covered:
+- How to get information like name, email, phone number from the user?
+- How to show text message to the user?
+- How to fetch user's location?
+- Collect user feedback
+- How to ask user a question?

 In this section we will talk about Interactive nodes, viz,
 - **Messages** are one-way communication nodes.
 Message nodes do not wait for any user input.
 - **Prompts** on the other hands are questions bot asks user.
 Prompts expected a response from users.